euijae/double-nickel-chatbot/README.md

    4. Post-screening Q&A
       - Assistant says: "Thank you.
 A recruiter will be in touch with you shortly.
 Do you have any questions about the role?"
       - The user may ask follow-up questions.
-      - If a question is off-topic (unrelated to the job/company details), the assistant answers briefly and adds: "For non-role questions, please email us at help@getdoublenickel.com."
+      - If a question is off-topic (unrelated to the job/company details), the assistant answers briefly and adds: "The eligibility result will be displayed below.
+Thank you for taking the time to chat with us.\n\nFor non-role questions, please email us at help@getdoublenickel.com."
 Then the chat input is disabled for that conversation.
    5. Finish
+      - If the applicant indicates they're done (e.g., "No" or "That's all"), the assistant closes with: "Thank you so much.
+Have a great day."
       - The app displays an eligibility panel summarizing which requirements were met or missed.

 Eligibility Rules